sbidy/PS-ExecutionMonitor/README.md

 # Description
 A small tool to monitor the Windows Event Log for malicious events.
 If an event occurs a short message shows up.
 If a (hard) configured threshold is reached, the tool shows an apparent error.
 Showing a message is not the best action but suitable for a use case.

-This PoC shows a extrem simple approach to detect PowerShell events in a windows eventlog.
+This PoC shows a extrem simple approach to detect PowerShell events in a Windows eventlog.
 The idea behind is, to feed a av-scanner with this additional input.
-As example the av-scanner recognize a event an can log the executed command.
+As example the av-scanner recognize a event an can log the executed PS command.
 A memdump from the PowerShell process can be also additionally created.

 The tool scanns the event log in a 2 sec. loop.